Ash has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

-In other words, Kaidan and Ashley were used as little more than plot devices by the writers to make Shepard's life more difficult.
+So that's the reason they "stop being angry" from the in-story perspective (to be honest, I don't believe they ever really stop being angry).
+The other reason is, Kaidan and Ashley were in reality little more than plot devices used by the writers to make Shepard's life more difficult.
 After their issues with Cerberus are resolved, they mostly fade into the background.
 This is crappy for people who romanced Ashley or even just liked her as a friend (the way I did), but at least Kaidan fans got a romance arc, I guess.

 It Was Done on Purpose

 What's more, Ashley and Kaidan being annoying wasn't an accident of bad writing.
 It was done deliberately, as the game itself acknowledges it.